Zebratic/C0bW3b/README.md

 1. Head over to the releases and download the latest build.

 ## Or alternatively:
-⚠ BE AWARE, CURRENT SOURCE IS NOT DONE, PLEASE ONLY USE STABLE BUILD UNDER RELEASES ⚠
 1. Make sure you have installed the `.NET Framework 4.7.2`.
 2. **Clone this repository** and open the solution file with Visual Studio.
 Preferebly `Visual Studio Community 2022`.
 3. Switch to **Release** mode for a much cleaner output.